Install a cluster

 The cluster state after successful installation

-The cluster services state after successful installation
+The state of cluster services after successful installation

 Step 4.
 Connect to PostgreSQL via psql